wavefrontHQ/docs/pages/doc/terms_of_service.md

 <tr><td><strong>histograms</strong></td>
 <td>6 months of data retention</td></tr>
 <tr><td><strong>spans</strong></td>
 <td>7 days retention.
 With spans, we use <a href="trace_data_sampling.html#wavefront-intelligent-sampling">Intelligent Sampling</a>.
-You can use trace sampling policies to change what's sampled out.  </td></tr>
+Use trace sampling policies explicitly exclude certain spans.  </td></tr>
 </tbody>
 </table>

-We also have an uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.

 ## Terms of Service

 Your Terms of Service are different depending on when you became a Wavefront customer.

 Production clusters currently offer 18 months of full-resolution (no downsampling) data retention for metrics, 6 months for histograms, and 7 days for spans.
-We also have a 99.95% uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.
+We also have an uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.

 If you became a customer on or after August 17, 2017: